 For immediate release | 20th April 2022

 Six years ago, Education Sub Saharan Africa (ESSA) was founded to contribute to education in sub-Saharan Africa.
 Since then, we have witnessed an increased need for access to quality education and employment opportunities by young people.

 At ESSA, we are very fortunate to have played a part in enabling young people to have high-quality education that helps them achieve their ambitions and strengthens society.
 A milestone in our work came last year when we got funding from Carnegie Corporation of New York to strengthen the recruitment, development, and retention of faculty in the East African Community.
 This follows a successful pilot study on the demographics of African faculty in Ghana in 2018 - with support from Dubai Cares, Mastercard Foundation and Robert Bosch Stiftung.

 As the next step in our commitment to sub-Saharan Africa and to support a continent with huge potential for young people, ESSA is registering a legal presence in Ghana.
-ESSA’s move to establish in Ghana demonstrates our commitment to ensuring that African data and evidence are channeled toward dramatic improvements in education for young people across sub-Saharan Africa.
+ESSA’s move to establish in Ghana demonstrates our commitment to ensuring that African data and evidence are channeled toward improving education for young people across sub-Saharan Africa.
 The launch brought together policymakers, educators, students, and funders across the tertiary education space in sub-Saharan Africa.

 ESSA has been registered as a charity in England and Wales since 2016.
 In 2022, we began the process of registering in Ghana to strengthen our credibility and facilitate greater African ownership of our mission in the long term.